HactarCE/Nomic-Rules/README.md

 ## Win conditions

+No player can win the game.

+## End of the game

-The game ends when one or more players have won.
+The game ends when one or more players have won the game.